jordang512/GAN_inpainting_project/readme.md

-Usage: cd into the model directory.
+Usage: cd into the `GAN_inpainting_model` directory.
 When running the command `python3 inpainting_pipeline.py`, the program will run and process an image called `test.jpg`.
 The user will be prompted to select a category of object to remove.